metaleap/go-util/README.md

 Utility packages:

-- **go-util** -- not really useful for now (mostly a few typed "Iif" funcs to make up for Golang's lack of ternary operators)
+- **go-util** -- not really useful for now (mostly a few typed "iif" funcs to make up for Golang's lack of ternary operators)

 - **go-util/gfx** -- not really useful for now